5 Tips for effective CTA's in your event email invitation

 1. Limit the number of CTA’s in your email invitation

-When it comes to CTA’s, remember: Less is more!
-Make sure you include 1 clear CTA button in your email.
+Remember, when it comes to CTA’s: less is more!
+Make sure you include one clear CTA button in your email.
 In case you want to add a second call-to-action, make it less prominent so it does not overshadow the primary CTA.

 2. Position your CTA buttons smartly